 Since your school bills are one of the biggest expenses you may have over the course of your life, avoid going into debt over them when you apply for as many scholarships and grants as you can.
 Finding alternatives to student loans could be the key to getting an education without taking on any debts at all!

 Build Up Your Savings

-Sometimes, life comes at you fast and you end up going into debt because of an unexpected expense.
+Sometimes, life comes at you fast and you end up with more debt because of an unexpected expense.
 The best way to avoid debt in these circumstances is to make sure you have an emergency savings fund to pull money from.
-This should be a separate account from your retirement account and can only be used in case of emergency — like a car accident or hospital visit.
-Some people recommend a minimum of $1,000 in this account while others prefer to have at least three months of salary.
+This should be a separate account from your retirement account.
+It should also only be used in case of emergency — like a car accident or hospital visit.
+Some people recommend a minimum of $1,000 in this account.
+Meanwhile, others prefer to have at least three months of salary.
 Put as much as you can afford into this account without neglecting your retirement savings or your monthly bills.

 Pay Your Existing Debt